 A Military Appreciation supper will be hosted by the Wien Wildcats 4H from 9 a.m. until 5 p.m. this Sunday, Feb.
 9, at Edgar High School.

 Current and former military service members and a guest are invited.

 The following is the 2020 schedule for Stratford Community Blood Drives from 3:30-6:30 p.m. at the VFW Clubhouse: Feb.
 25, April 28, June 23, Aug.
 25 and Oct.
 27.

 People are encouraged to walk in the door of the VFW Clubhouse to donate blood, and then they’ll be treated to a light lunch and refreshments.

-Stratford Continuing Education is offering a Gentle Yoga” class on Wednesdays, from Feb.
-5 until May 6 at 6:30-7:30 p.m. in Stratford.
+Stratford Continuing Education is offering a Gentle Yoga class on Wednesdays now through May 6 at 6:30-7:30 p.m. in Stratford.

-Advance sign up is required.
-For more information and to sign up, people should visit www.stratfordclasses.com.
+Advanced sign up is required.
+People wanting more information and who want to sign up for the class can visit www.stratfordclasses.com.

 Leap for Learning

 St. Joseph Catholic School in Stratford is offering Leap for Learning Days, which are half days at school for children who will be in Pre-Kindergarten next school year, to try out the school.
 Children would need to be four years old by Sept.
 1, 2020 to start Pre-Kindergarten for the 2020-21 school year.